Urban detrashing tips

 • When cleaning roadsides, face traffic so you can see vehicles.

-• Brush items into the curb before picking them up; watch for parked cars that may move.
+• For any items in the road, brush them towards the curb before picking them up; watch for parked cars that may move.

 • Wear gloves and/or use grabbers/tongs.